docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 To support more than one file format in a single exporter, describe one format at a time during `exSelStartup`.
 After describing the first one, return exportReturn_IterateExporter from `exSelStartup`, and the exporter will be called again to describe the second format, and so on.
 After describing the last format, return exportReturn_IterateExporter, and the exporter will be called yet again.
 This time, return exportReturn_IterateExporterDone.

 Use a unique fileType for each format.
-When you are later sent `exSelGenerateDefaultParams`, `exSelPostProcessParams`, etc, you’ll want to pay attention to the fileType, and respond according to the format.
+When you are later sent `exSelGenerateDefaultParams`, `exSelPostProcessParams`, etc, you'll want to pay attention to the fileType, and respond according to the format.

 ---